 Set the threshold your application can tolerate in a CloudWatch Logs group and link a CloudWatch alarm on that threshold.

-Use CloudWatch Logs agent to send log data from the app to CloudWatch Logs from Amazon EC2 instances
+Use the unified CloudWatch agent to send log data from the app to CloudWatch Logs from Amazon EC2 instances

 Pipe data from EC2 to the application logs using AWS Data Pipeline and CloudWatch